 Coconut oil has been used in cooking for decades but within the past several years its popularity as a holistic remedy has skyrocketed.
-In fact, it has become so popular, folks are starting to use it in their cats for the same benefits they are seeing in themselves.
+Supporters rave about the numerous health benefits of coconut oil for humans.
+In fact, it has become so popular that some people are starting to give it to their cats for the same benefits they are seeing in themselves.

-What is Coconut Oil?
+What Is Coconut Oil?

 Is Coconut Oil Safe for My Cat?

-In general, the use of coconut oil in humans and even less in pets.
-While all the benefits listed above are reported by owners, it is all just that: owner reported—not something that is actually studied in a controlled setting with a large testing population that is repeatable and peer-reviewed.
+In general, the use of coconut oil is not something typically recommended by veterinarians.
+That is mainly because the potential benefits listed above are reported by owners, not backed up by science.
+In order to determine the safety and effectiveness of coconut oil, it must be studied in a controlled setting with a large testing population that is repeatable and peer-reviewed.
 So, while your friendly neighborhood pet supply store employee may swear by a coconut oil remedy that worked on their cat, there is really no way of knowing whether it will have the same effect on your cat or not.

 How Can I Use Coconut Oil?